Self-Publishing on Amazon: Pros and Cons

 Draft2Digital

 This platform is actually an aggregator that has been expanding a lot in the past few years; it has even recently acquired Smashwords, a major ebook store and aggregator.
-Needless to say, Draft2digital has one of the easiest and fastest self-publishing processes out there.
-And whether it is an ebook or a paperback, they make sure that it is distributed to all major online retailers, as well as hundreds of storefronts worldwide.
+Needless to say, Draft2Digital has one of the easiest and fastest self-publishing processes out there.
+Whether your book is digital or print, they make sure that it is distributed to all major online retailers as well as hundreds of storefronts worldwide.

 Final Thoughts